20 Evidence-Based Aphrodisiac Scents

 Throughout history, people have used aphrodisiac scents to set the mood.
 Ancient Indians mention using certain oils and spices in the Kama Sutra and Egypt’s famous Queen Cleopatra is said to have used perfumes to seduce her lovers.
 Even the word itself is linked to love; “aphrodisiac” is derived from the Greek goddess of love, Aphrodite.

 As such, it should come as no surprise that scents are still commonly used for their erotic qualities.
 What’s more, studies show that many of them actually work.
 Below, you’ll find a list of 15 scents that can enhance desire, heighten the senses and boost vitality — all backed by science.
-If you’d like to skip ahead to the condensed visual you can do so here.
+Follow along for arousing scents for men and women and the top perfumes and colognes to match.

 What Are Aphrodisiac Scents?